cdapio/cdap/docs/developer-guide/source/debugging.rst

 	// Deploy an Application
 	ApplicationManager appManager = deployApplication(TrafficAnalyticsApp.class);

-The MapReduce job reads from the ``logEventTable`` DataSet.
+The MapReduce job reads from the ``logEventTable`` Dataset.
 As a first step, the data to the ``logEventTable`` should be populated by running the ``RequestCountFlow`` and sending the data to the ``logEventStream`` Stream::